Jianru-Lin/cljs-circular-dependency/README.md

 (.addEventListener js/window "load" #(set-page :foo))
 ```

+(Note: we are using the "ignore-next-form" reader macro `#_` to ignore the
+requiring of `circle.foo` and `circle.bar`.
+This cuts the circular dependency,
+allowing our program to compile.)

 `foo.cljs` and `bar.cljs` are pages that display their page name, then after 2
 seconds navigate to the other page (to mimick user navigation between them).